 Providing barrier-free washrooms

 A barrier-free washroom was installed at the West entrance of the Cathedral during Phase 1, in early 2013.

 The renovations, completed in Phase 2, now offer accessible washrooms on the main floor of the East wing.
 Our goal was to create a space which will welcome any and all, and as such barrier-free washrooms were a necessity.

 Community leadership and infrastructure updating

 Many services and community groups use St. Paul’s Cathedral for their programming; renovations will allow enhanced efficiency and the provision of a more inviting space.
-In addition to the Daily Bread program and The Fellowship Centre, St. Paul’s Cathedral is home to the Narcotics and Alcoholics Anonymous, Divorce Care, and other community groups.
+In addition to the St Paul’s Social Services Food Bank program and The Fellowship Centre, St. Paul’s Cathedral is home to the Narcotics and Alcoholics Anonymous, Divorce Care, and other community groups.
 We would like to encourage even more community groups to use our space, and want to provide a welcoming atmosphere when they do.